holoviz-dev/pyctdev/README.md

 is then used for conda build.
 This prevents the common situation where descriptions, URLs, licenses, etc, are mismatched.

-pyct expects project is being released first on pypi, (anaconda.org pyviz).
-From these sources, conda-forge can be updated, followed by anaconda defaults, but we don't maintain those recipes.
-(Like we don't maintain deb packages, for instance.)
+pyct expects project is being released first on pypi and (anaconda.org pyviz).
+From these sources, conda-forge can be updated, followed by anaconda defaults (but we are not necessarily the maintainers of those channels).

 pyct is currently primarily supporting pure python packages.
 While they may often have complex, platform specific dependencies, the